 Also, the measure of damages will be impacted by the role that the injured spouse played in the operation of daily life.
 The fact he or she worked full time would not bar recovery because it is understood that the injured spouse had domestic responsibilities outside of his/her career.
 The damages will also be adjusted if the family requires the hiring of a replacement to take on the responsibilities that the injured spouse may no longer maintain.

 If you or your spouse has been injured, please feel free to contact an experienced Memphis personal injury lawyer who can help evaluate not only your personal injury claim but any loss of consortium claims that may apply.
 Please contact a law firm for an initial consultation today.

-Thanks to Wiseman Bray, PLLC for their insight into personal injury claims and loss of consortium.
+Thanks to Patterson Bray for their insight into personal injury claims and loss of consortium.